thuyphuocthinh/UnsortedList/readme.md

     - MakeEmpty
     - PrintList
 - Run the project by doing one of the following ways:
-    - Click on the compile & run button on the tools bar
+    1. Using the IDE, Click on the compile & run button on the tools bar
-    - In the terminal, change directory to the folder containing the project, then typing:
+    2. In the terminal, change directory to the folder containing the project, then typing:
         - g++ -g <projectName>.cpp -o output
         - ./output
+- The ouput is written in the console.